 Please Review it Carefully.

-If you have any questions about this notice, please contact our HIPAA Privacy Officer, Wendy Harwood at 503-561-4023
+If you have any questions about this notice, please call our office and ask for out HIPAA Privacy Officer.

 875 Oak St SE Suite C3010

 This notice describes the information privacy practices followed by our employees, staff and other personnel.